-Singapore LGBT rally says 'no choice' but to bar outsiders - BBC News
+Singapore LGBT rally bars non-residents

 In a statement on Sunday, Pink Dot said that recent changes to Singapore's Public Order Act meant that "the law no longer distinguishes between participants and observers, and regards anyone who turns up to the Speakers' Corner in support of an event to be part of an assembly".

-The organisers said they would thus have to check identity cards at this year's event on 1 July.
-Organisers said 28,000 people attended in 2015.
+As a result, the organisers said they would have to check identity cards at this year's event on 1 July.
+The event says 28,000 people attended in 2015.

 Is Singapore's stance on homosexuality changing?